Technical Direction

 Systemic Workflow: Designed initial UI layouts in Sketch and utilized AEUX for a non-destructive bridge into After Effects.

-Production-Ready Rigging: To manage thousands of data layers, I wrote extensive Expressions and utilized AE Global Renamer 2 to maintain a professional-grade, scalable pre-composition structure.
+Expression Rigging: To manage thousands of data layers, I wrote extensive expressions and utilized AE Global Renamer 2 to maintain a scalable pre-comp structure.

 Physical Integration: Finalized the study with high-fidelity tracking and compositing to seat the UI onto a physical terminal, achieving a realistic "in-camera" feel.